-It’s easy to remove candle wax from a table top or other furniture.
+It’s easy to remove candle wax from furniture with just a few everyday household items.
 Here’s how to go about it.

 How to remove candle wax from furniture: